sshyran/cert/roles/cert-master/README.md

 Keys for ssh access from the certbot master host.
 One key is usually enough.
 Must be the same on master and replica hosts.

+    certbot_master_refresh_facts: true
+Refresh facts about replicas (disable in case of network problems).

     certbot_push_attempt_interval_minutes: 15